 An abscess below the diaphragm may form when infected fluid, for example, from a ruptured appendix, is moved upward by the pressure of abdominal organs and by the suction created when the diaphragm moves during breathing.
-Symptoms may include a cough, painful breathing, and pain in one shoulder—an example of referred pain that occurs because the shoulder and the diaphragm share the same nerves, and the brain incorrectly interprets the source of the pain (see Figure: What Is Referred Pain?).
+Symptoms may include a cough, painful breathing, and pain in one shoulder.
+In this instance, the pain felt in one shoulder is an example of referred pain (pain felt in one area of the body that does not accurately represent where the problem is).
+Referred pain occurs because the shoulder and the diaphragm share the same nerves, and the brain incorrectly interprets the source of the pain (see Figure: What Is Referred Pain?).

 Abscesses in the mid-abdomen may result from a ruptured appendix, a ruptured intestine, inflammatory bowel disease, diverticular disease, or an abdominal wound.
 The abdomen is usually painful in the area of the abscess.

 Pelvic abscesses can result from the same disorders that cause abscesses in the mid-abdomen or from gynecologic infections.
 Symptoms may include abdominal pain, diarrhea caused by intestinal irritation, and an urgent or frequent need to urinate caused by bladder irritation.

 Abscesses behind the abdominal cavity (called retroperitoneal abscesses) lie behind the peritoneum, the membrane that lines the abdominal cavity and organs.
 The causes, which are similar to those of abscesses in the abdomen, include inflammation and infection of the appendix ( appendicitis) and of the pancreas ( pancreatitis).
 Pain, usually in the lower back, worsens when the person moves the leg at the hip.